Sprite Sheet vs Texture Atlas

 The Short Answer

 If you are packing character frames for a walk cycle, saying sprite sheet is usually precise enough.
-If you are shipping a runtime asset package with named regions, trim data, packing metadata, and mixed asset types, texture atlas is the more accurate term.
-The confusion comes from the fact that many tools export one PNG plus one metadata file, and users only see the image.
-Engines, however, care about the coordinate map as much as the pixels.
+If you are shipping a runtime asset package with named regions, trim data, packing metadata, padding rules, and mixed asset types, texture atlas is the more accurate term.
+A uniform PNG grid may work without metadata; an irregular packed atlas usually does not.

 Sprite sheet is usually animation-first